Hi, I’m Eric!

 • Prior to my own practice

-Before starting my own practice I worked for 3 years in a residential setting with people who were in recovery from substances and who were living with HIV.
-I met with people individually and ran several groups a week focused on several things including healthy relationships, coping skills, processing trauma, mindfulness, health and wellness, CBT, and DBT.
+Before starting my own practice, I worked for 3 years in a residential setting with people who were in recovery from substances and who were living with HIV.
+I met with people individually and ran several groups focused on topics including healthy relationships, coping skills, processing trauma, mindfulness, health and wellness, CBT, and DBT.

-I also worked for 5 years at a community health center specializing in serving the LGBTQ+ community.
-I met primarily met with folks individually working on issues relating to anxiety, depression, trauma, coming out, and working on various coping skills.
-I also ran a group focused on CBT skills for anxiety and a process group focused on supporting people living with Chronic Pain navigate relationships with themselves, others, and the medical system.
+I worked for 5 years at a community health center specializing in serving the LGBTQ+ community.
+I primarily met with folks to address issues like anxiety, depression, trauma, and coming out.
+While there, I lead a two groups: 1 focused on building CBT skills for managing anxiety and another process group focused on supporting people living with chronic pain navigate relationships with themselves, others, and the medical system.

 • Training

-I have worked with couples as well and received Gottman Level 1 training.
-I also was part of a program called TransECHO where I and several colleagues from my health center helped spread knowledge and best practices regarding trans affirming care.
+I have experience working with couples and received Gottman Level 1 training.
+I was part of a program called TransECHO where I and several colleagues from my health center helped spread knowledge and best practices regarding trans affirming care.

 "I plan to bring my most genuine and authentic self to the therapeutic space"